Sunday of Week 3 of Advent (Year A)

 Full of joy

-So, the Mass text and readings today are full of joy, especially the Entrance Song, the Opening Prayer and the First Reading from Isaiah:
+So, the Mass text and readings today are full of joy, especially the Entrance Song, the Opening Prayer and the First Reading from Isaiah.
+The cry of the Entrance Antiphon is:

 And the reason for all this?

 And is it just a matter of being able to see him?
-No, for:
+No, because:

 Salvation means bringing healing, wholeness and holiness as we become closely united to him.
 This healing, wholeness and holiness is depicted graphically: